-Any party seeking an order or Judgment in a Family Law case involving financial issues, including, but not limited to, child support, spousal support, payment of debts and attorney fees, must:
+Any party seeking an order or Judgment appearing at a hearing in a Family Law case involving financial issues, including, but not limited to, child support, spousal support, payment of debts and attorneys fees, must:

-1. Complete a current and accurate Income and Expense Declaration in the form prescribed by the California Rules of Court (Form FL-150).
+- 1. e Complete a current and accurate Income and Expense Declaration in the form prescribed by the California Rules of Court (Form FL -150).
 All blanks on the form must be answered for the form to be considered "complete."
 Notations such as "unk." for unknown, "est." for estimated, "N/A" for not applicable, "None" shall be used to avoid leaving any item blank.
-An Income and Expense Declaration (Form FL-150) is "current" within the meaning of this Rule if it was completed and filed within three months of the hearing, as long as none of the information has changed;

-- 2. File and serve with the moving papers or responding papers (as applicable); and - 3.
-Bring a current and accurate Income and Expense Declaration in the form prescribed by the California Rules of Court (Form FL -150) to the hearing.
+An Income and Expense Declaration (Form FL-150) is "current" within the meaning of this Rule if it was completed and filed within three months of the hearing, as long as none of the information has changed; - 2 #File with the moving papers or responding papers (as applicable); and 2 - 3. sServe and bring a current and accurate Income and Expense Declaration in the form prescribed by the California Rules of Court (Judicial Council Form FL -150) to the hearing.